toby7002/Astralopedia/docs/guides/InfiniteLiquid.md

 # Infinite Liquid

+_This guide was written by Ethanicuss, NikWas in official wiki_

 Infinite Liquids, especially lava, are essential to mid- and late-game in astral.
 A lake of liquid with a minimum volume of 10,000 liquid blocks counts as infinite.
 An attached hose pulley, when set up properly, will be able to take out an infinite amount of liquid from a pool of this size.

 ## The set up